-(1) To align with the future operational needs of the company, a proposal is underway to modify select clauses in our "Policies and Procedures for Financial

-Derivatives Transactions".
-Please refer to the comparison chart as attachment 5 on page 35 in this handbook.
+(1) To align with the future operational needs of the company, a proposal is underway to modify select clauses in our "Policies and Procedures for Financial Derivatives Transactions".
+Please refer to the comparison chart as attachment 5.

 (2) Resolution requested.